ChrisBladers/MeridianLandingPage/README.md

 # MeridianLandingPage

-This is a rewrite of the Landing Page I developed at Meridian while also influencing the design.
+This is a rewrite of the Landing Page I partially designed and fully developed at Meridian.
 This rewrite will be using completely different frameworks and tech stacks.
 First the project will be based on AngularJS, ASP.NET and EntityFrameWork (Code-Fist) then eventually another version based on React & .NET Core.
 This project follows SOLID guildelines with an implementation of DI (IoC) while using the respository pattern.